Other information

 Market risks

-Market risk is the risk that the fair values or future cash flows of a primary or derivative financial instrument will fluctuate because of changes in risk factors.
+Market risk is the risk that the fair value or future cash flows of an original or derivative financial instrument will fluctuate due to changes in risk factors.
 The main market risks to which the Uzin Utz Group is exposed are currency risk and interest rate risk.
 These risks can result in fluctuations in earnings, equity and cash flow.

-The analysis described below and the amounts determined using sensitivity analyses represent hypothetical, forward-looking statements that may differ from actual events due to unforeseeable developments in the financial markets.
-Furthermore, no risks of a non-financial or non-quantifiable nature, such as business risks, are taken into account here.
+The analysis described below and the amounts determined with the aid of sensitivity analyses represent hypothetical, forward-looking statements that may differ from actual events due to unforeseeable developments on the financial markets.
+In addition, no risks of a non-financial nature or risks that cannot be quantified, such as business risks, are taken into account here.

 Currency risks